-East: PD-C zoning (Planned Development - Commercial) / Several legal non-conforming single family residences are located along Tanglewood Lane about 3-15' higher than the finished grade of the subject site, with Interstate 15 beyond.
+East: PD-C zoning (Planned Development - Commercial) / Several legal non-conforming single family residences are located along Tanglewood Lane about 3-15' higher than the finished grade of the adjacent subject site, with Interstate 15 beyond.
+Several single-family residences in an R-2-12 zone are between Tanglewood Lane and Interstate 15.

-West: PD-R-22 (Planned Development - Residential, 22 du/acre) / Multi-family apartments are located to the west, about 5-9' lower than the finished grade of the subject site.
+West: PD-R-22 (Planned Development - Residential, 22 du/acre) / Multi-family apartments with carports and landscaping are located to the west, about 5-9' lower than the finished grade of the subject site.